triggermesh/docs/docs/get-started/quickstart.md

     tmctl --help
     ```

-For other shells, try `tmctl completion help` for more information.

 We recommend setting up autocompletion for `tmctl`.
 If you've installed `tmctl` with `brew install` then autocompletion should already be configured.
 If you used a different method, please refer to the dedicated guide on [configuring autocompletion](autocompletion.md).

 ## Create a Broker and send it an event